 You can still find lots of PhotoPass photographers in the parks, but the truth is there are fewer than before.

-You won’t have the opportunity for photos with characters because there are no character meet and greet opportunities.
+You also won’t have the opportunity for photos with characters because there are no character meet and greet opportunities.

 Curious where to find the photographers in the parks?

 You can use the My Disney Experience app as a start, but keep in mind that depending on the day of the week or even the time of day, you may see more or less PhotoPass photographers out and about than what is indicated on the map.

 All the regular poses are still popular, but if you don’t feel comfortable removing your mask for a photo you can get creative with how you pose.

 For example, you can get some adorable shots of you facing away from the camera (for example you facing Cinderella Castle).

 You can also use some of your own props (like a foldable handheld fan) to hide your mask, if you want.